-When it comes to writing an engaging persuasive essay, the key is to choose an interesting topic that piques your readers' interest and then do research!
+When it comes to writing a persuasive essay, the key is to choose an interesting topic that piques your readers' interest and then do research!
 That's right – once you've chosen your compelling topic, you need to spend some time delving into the facts and arguments around it.

-Brainstorming can be a great way to come up with persuasive writing topics.
+Brainstorming can be a great way to come up with the best persuasive essay topics.
 Take some time to consider what interests you and contemplate current events, or even scan through a newspaper for inspiration.
 The more effort you put into selecting your topic, the better chance you have of persuading your readers effectively.

-Once you’ve chosen a good topic, make sure that you take the time to do proper research so that your argument is well-informed.
+Once you’ve chosen unique persuasive essay topics, make sure that you take the time to do proper research so that your argument is well-informed.
 Take notes so that when it comes time for writing, you can reference your research quickly and easily.
 Doing thorough research will also help make sure that your argument is well-supported and relatable to your readers.

-When searching for sources for your persuasive piece, don't limit yourself to just one viewpoint.
+When searching for sources for your essay, don't limit yourself to just one viewpoint.
 Doing this allows for a more well-rounded argument and offers more scope for exploring all aspects of the issue.

-By brainstorming engaging persuasive essay topics, doing adequate research, and exploring multiple perspectives on an issue, you can create powerful persuasive essays that are sure to engage readers!
+By brainstorming interesting persuasive essay topics, doing adequate research, and exploring multiple perspectives on an issue, you can create powerful essays that will engage readers!

-The title of your essay should reflect your opinion and make it clear what point you intend to make in the paper.
+Your persuasive essay titles should reflect your opinion and make it clear what point you intend to make in the paper.
 It should also catch readers' attention and give them an idea of what lies ahead.